 - As the trials on the paleo diet have been small so far, it’s difficult to determine the effect it would have on a wider population.

 While weight management is vital to our health, it may not be the most reliable marker.
-Looking at risk factors associated with chronic diseases such as type-2 diabetes and heart disease can give us a clearer picture of an individual’s overall health.
+Looking at risk factors associated with chronic diseases and metabolic health, such as type 2 diabetes and heart disease, can give us a clearer picture of an individual’s overall health.